So what is 'Virtual Watts'?

 To learn more about the benefits of training with power, we suggest you read on here.

-Once you have configured your bike, trainer and device for virtual power, your output will be displayed back to you in real time.
+Once you have configured your bike, trainer and device for Virtual Watts, your output will be displayed back to you in real time.
 You'll know exactly how hard you should be working to get the best training outcome.

 Each trainer has a unique Power Curve that is matched against required power output.

 Who should use Virtual Watts?

-If you don't have a power meter but want to get smarter about training then we highly recommend setting up your bike for virtual power.
+If you don't have a power meter but want to get smarter about training then we highly recommend setting up your bike for Virtual Watts.
 Knowing your virtual 4DP and setting workout targets on this will help you improve your fitness in a structured, progressive way.

-Setting up you turbo trainer and bike for virtual power.
+Setting up you turbo trainer and bike for Virtual Watts.

 To capture the speed of your rear wheel you will need to mount an ANT+ or Bluetooth speed sensor to the non-driveside chain stay of your bike and a magnet to the spokes of your rear wheel.
 There are many popular brands and models of speed and cadence sensors, such as those from Garmin and Wahoo.